Stability of fixed points in Poisson geometry and higher Lie theory: Higher order fixed points of Lie ( -)algebroids

 \subsection{Higher order fixed points of Lie $n$-algebroids}

-As for Lie algebroids, there are several examples of Lie $n$-algebroids, for which theorem \ref{thm:lienalg1} fails in a trivial way because the anchor of the Lie $n$-algebroid vanishes up to higher order, causing components of $Q$ to vanish to first order.
-For this reason, we extend theorem \ref{thm:lienalg1} to so called fixed points of order $(k,l)$, where $k$ and $l$ are integers.
+As for Lie algebroids, there are several examples of Lie $n$-algebroids, for which Theorem \ref{thm:lienalg1} fails in a trivial way because the anchor of the Lie $n$-algebroid vanishes up to higher order, causing components of $Q$ to vanish to first order.
+For this reason, we extend Theorem \ref{thm:lienalg1} to so called fixed points of order $(k,l)$, where $k$ and $l$ are integers. \nrt{ \begin{defn} Let $(E,Q)$ be a Lie $n$-algebroid over $M$ with anchor $\rho:E_1\to TM$, unary bracket $\ell_1$, binary bracket $\ell_2$, and ternary bracket $\ell_3$.
+Let $k\geq 1, 0\leq l\leq 2k-2$.
+We say $p\in M$ is a \emph{fixed point of order $(k,l)$ of $Q$} if for all sections $x,y,z\in \Gamma(E_1), e\in \Gamma(E_2)$, we have \end{defn} \begin{rmk} The condition on the anchor is what we are interested in, while the restriction on the binary bracket is imposed for the same reason as for higher order fixed points of Lie algebroids.
+By taking into account the order of vanishing of $\ell_1:E_1\to E_2$ at $p$, the condition on $\ell_3$ becomes more transparent: decomposing the identity $Q^2 = 0$, and considering only the weight 2 part restricted to $\Gamma(E_1^\ast[-1])$, we find the equation